lh0x00/helper-fn/readme.md

 [![github issues][github-issues-image]][github-issues-url]
 [![build status][travis-image]][npm-url]

-ome functions help you save time processing, easy to use!
+some functions help you save time processing, easy to use!

 ## install